cnnrznn/cnnrznn.github.io/_drafts/failure-models.md

 **Drop** failures are characterized by the loss (or non-delivery) of messages.
 Simply, messages are sent from the source but never arrive at their destination.
 This can alternatively be imagined as the message having a delay failure until after the end of the run (which may be infinitiely long).
-Drop failures are the most severe, because a possible solution to coping with drop failures is the most complex..
+Drop failures are the most severe, because a possible solution to coping with drop failures is the most complex.
 In all previous network failures, we have not had to make ***re-transmissions***.
 The method for coping with any previous failure can be resolved by making decisions about messages that *exist*.
 Now, we must make decisions about messages that *may or may not* exist.